In this article

 Timing strategy is important to think about because it helps to ensure that all the touchpoints you have designed for your audience reinforce each other.
 For example, if you’re launching that diagnostic tool, timing your blog posts, press releases, social media posts, videos, etc., to coincide with each other will generate momentum and strengthen the overall impact of your campaign.
 A content calendar also helps to keep all stakeholders aligned and informed, minimizing last-minute scrambling and ensuring that your campaign runs smoothly from start to finish.

-Tools like Asana or Trello are great for managing an integrated campaign and all of its parts, as well as the contributors, in one place.
+Tools like Asana or Trello are great for managing an integrated campaign and all of its moving parts, as well as the contributors, in one place.
 With many scheduling and file-sharing tools stitched in, either of these is really useful and will help you stay organized.
 Beyond that, simple Excel sheets are best for tracking the completion of content pieces and their deployment and for recording the results from individual tactics over time.
-Bear in mind that an integrated campaign takes a few months to plan and at least 6 months to drip-feed deploy, then at least 12 months to really get a sense of how it has performed overall.
+In our experience working with Life Science and Biotech clients an integrated campaign takes a few months to plan and at least 6 months to drip-feed deploy, then at least 12 months to really get a sense of how it has performed overall.
 Documenting all that planning upfront acts as a record of your thinking at the time.
 It also enables you to track progress and completion alongside the other projects that as a marketer you’re like to be working on in parallel – like events management or internal audits, CRM or CMS based work, reporting, attending meetings and other campaigns of course.
 It’s also great to create a tab to track the budget in one of your Excel sheets.
 You can refer to Qincade’s marketing campaign planner, which helps you manage budgets efficiently, ensuring your resources are allocated where they will have the most impact.

 Essential planners and trackers to help you succeed